SalonenAntti/LSTM-Modeling/README.md

 All stocks, sectors and SP500 have six columns; Open, High, Low, Close, Volume and Adjusted.

 **Open**: The price at which the stock first traded upon the opening of the exchange on a given day.
-Unit is a dollar, unless the value is normalized.
+Presented in dollar unit.

 **High**: The highest price at which the stock traded during the day.
+Presented in dollar unit.

 **Low**: The lowest price at which the stock traded during the day.
+Presented in dollar unit.

 **Close**: The price at which the stock last traded upon the close of the exchange on a given day.
+Presented in dollar unit.

 **Volume**: The total number of shares traded during the day.
+Presented in dollar unit.

 **Adjusted**: The closing price adjusted for dividends, stock splits, and other corporate actions to provide a more accurate reflection of the stock's value over time.
+Presented in dollar unit.

+**GDP** presented in billions of dollars and **Unemployment Rate** as a percentage.

 ## Features